Requena de Campos

-Requena de Campos is a municipality located in the province of Palencia, Castile and León, Spain.
-According to the 2004 census (INE), the municipality had a population of 41 inhabitants.
+Requena de Campos is a municipality and locality located in the province of Palencia, Castile and León, Spain.
+According to the 2025 census (INE), the municipality had a population of 27 inhabitants.
+Crossed by the Canal de Castilla and Camino de Santiago, it forms part of Tierra de Campos.
+In this municipality, the Canal de Castilla changes its slope from the Pisuerga to the Carrión.
+The local economy is based on the cultivation of cereals and sheep.
+The soil is claylike and tough.